Rush to approve Afghan visas poses serious risks

 The Biden administration is rushing to build an immigration system that will decide who gets to stay in the U.S. after promising to airlift tens of thousands of Afghan citizens out of their home country.

-But there were more questions than answers Tuesday, with officials unable to say how many Afghans they believe qualify for evacuation, how many they can actually airlift out over the two weeks until U.S. troops are fully withdrawn, and what happens to the Afghans when they get to America.
+But there were more questions than answers Tuesday.
+Officials were unable to say how many Afghans they thought would qualify for evacuation, how many they could airlift out of the country over the two weeks before the full withdrawal of U.S. troops and what would happen to the Afghans upon arrival to America.

-Neither the Department of Homeland Security nor the State Department would say if the Afghans would be held in custody until their cases are decided or released into communities.
-And neither department would say whether those who lose their cases for special visas would be deported.
+Neither the Department of Homeland Security nor the State Department would say whether the Afghans would be held in custody until their cases are decided or released into communities, and neither department would say whether those who lose their cases for special visas will be deported.

 It’s a serious risk.

 According to the latest data from the two departments, the government denied 84% of Afghan applications for the Special Immigrant Visa that were decided during the first three months of the year.
-The SIV is designed to help translators, guides and others who assisted the U.S. war and nation-building efforts.
+The visa is designed to help translators, guides and others who assisted the U.S. war and nation-building efforts.

-“The SIV program is in chaos, just like the rest of the Biden administration’s handling of the Afghanistan withdrawal,” said Jessica Vaughan, policy studies director at the Center for Immigration Studies.
-“Their plan to just bring people into the United States, plop them on to active military bases, and sort it all out later is a terrible one — anyone can see that.”
+“The SIV program is in chaos, just like the rest of the Biden administration‘s handling of the Afghanistan withdrawal,” said Jessica Vaughan, policy studies director at the Center for Immigration Studies.
+“Their plan to just bring people into the United States, plop them onto active military bases and sort it all out later is a terrible one.
+Anyone can see that.”

-She said the SIV program was already rife with fraud when it was being run normally, with applications filed from Afghanistan and a full embassy staff in the country and able to check out applicants’ stories.
+She said the visa program was already rife with fraud when it was being run normally, with applications filed from Afghanistan and a full embassy staff in the country that was able to check applicants’ stories.
 Trying to do that from the U.S., with no embassy staff in Afghanistan and without a cooperative government in place, becomes almost impossible, experts said.

 Yet the effort is underway.

-The Biden administration said it has carved out space at three military bases where it can house and process about 22,000 people, and it is also pleading with other countries to take in fleeing Afghans, at least temporarily.
+The Biden administration said it has carved out space at three military bases to house and process about 22,000 people.
+It is also pleading with other countries to take in fleeing Afghans, at least temporarily.

-In addition to the SIV for those who directly assisted the U.S., the State Department has designated other Afghans as priorities for refugee resettlement.
+In addition to the Special Immigrant Visa for those who directly assisted the U.S., the State Department has designated other Afghans as priorities for refugee resettlement.

-The State Department wouldn’t talk numbers on Tuesday, rebuffing inquiries about how many people deserve evacuation or how many the U.S. government can process and evacuate.
+The State Department wouldn’t talk numbers Tuesday.
+It rebuffed inquiries about how many people deserve evacuation or how many the U.S. government can process and evacuate.
 But the department signaled optimism about what it can do.

 “We are going to do and we are doing as much as we can for as long as we can,” said department spokesman Ned Price.

-Mr. Price said the U.S. is expanding its aperture for people who it wants to fly out, to include not just Afghans who assisted America’s war and nation-building efforts, but also those who helped American media outlets or worked with American nongovernmental organizations to build Afghanistan’s civil society.
+Mr. Price said the U.S. is expanding its aperture for people it wants to fly out to include not just Afghans who assisted America’s war and nation-building efforts but also those who helped media outlets or worked with nongovernmental organizations to build their country’s civil society.

-He was repeatedly asked if being a woman or girl was enough to qualify for evacuation, given the Taliban’s track record toward them.
-He did not give a direct answer.
+He was asked repeatedly whether being a woman or girl was enough to qualify for evacuation, given the Taliban’s record.
+Mr. Price did not give a direct answer.

-The State Department takes the lead on SIV and refugee processing, though Homeland Security plays a role from its legal immigration agency, U.S. Citizenship and Immigration Services.
+The State Department takes the lead on Special Immigrant Visas and refugee processing, though the Department of Homeland Security plays a role from its legal immigration agency, U.S. Citizenship and Immigration Services.

-USCIS sent out pleas this week for employees to volunteer to deploy to the military bases where Afghans will be arriving, so they can help process and judge applications.
+USCIS sent out pleas this week for employees to volunteer to deploy to the military bases where Afghans will be arriving so they can help process and judge applications.

 Deployments begin Wednesday and can last up to 60 days, according to one email request reviewed by The Washington Times.
-Tasks would include performing background checks, collecting and ruling on applications, checking fingerprints and issuing work permits.
+Tasks include performing background checks, collecting and ruling on applications, checking fingerprints and issuing work permits.

 Homeland Security said it also has dedicated some employees from Customs and Border Protection to help process applications.